christopher-bimson/christopher-bimson.github.io/content/posts/mcproductivity/index.md

 ## Why Does Anyone Care About Measuring Productivity Anyway?

-This question is a more perceptive that it may first appear, and we'll come back to it.
+This question is more perceptive that it may first appear, and we'll come back to it.
 Assuming good faith[^2] and generalizing a bit, organizational leadership is accountable for getting the most value out of the investment made in that organization.
 Therefore, they might ask:

 * How can I get better outcomes for the same level of investment?
 * If I have to cut spending on development by 10%, can we still meet our goals for this period?